Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

-is by definition the integral transform with this universal relative flat connection as its kernel~\cite{LaumonTransformation}~\cite{RothsteinSheaves}.
-Note that in contrast to loc.~cit.~we use right modules.
-The relative de Rham complex of the right $\scrD_{A\times A^\natural / A^\natural}$-module $\scrN = p_1^*(\scrM) \otimes (\scrP, \nabla)$ has the form
+as in~\cite{LaumonTransformation, RothsteinSheaves}.
+In what follows we use the shorter notation $\FM = \FM_A$ when there is no risk of confusion about the abelian variety under consideration.
+Recall that we use right $\scrD$-modules, so

-where $\scrT_{A\times A^\natural / A}$ denotes the relative tangent sheaf and where by convention we place the complex in nonpositive degrees so that it is relatively perverse.
-The reason for working with right rather than left modules are the signs for the commutativity constraints in our tensor categories:
+where $\scrT_{A\times A^\natural / A}$ is the relative tangent sheaf.
+We place the complex in non-positive degrees to make it relatively perverse, with the final term $\scrN$ in degree zero.
+The reason for using right rather than left modules are the signs for the commutativity constraints:

-\begin{prop} The functor $\FM: \Dbcoh(\scrD_A) \longrightarrow \Dbcoh(\scrO_{A^\natural})$ underlies a tensor functor with respect to the tensor structures given by the convolution product on the source and by the usual derived tensor product on the target. \end{prop}
+\begin{propo} The functor $\FM: \Dbhol(\scrD_A) \longrightarrow \Dbcoh(\scrO_{A^\natural})$ underlies a tensor functor with respect to the tensor structures given by the convolution product on the source and the usual derived tensor product on the target. \end{propo}